iotaledger/channels-examples/README.md

     cargo run --release --bin subscriber XP9QADNJGJOJTOIZDOFAOFKXQADWDKTGEMHFBNOZ9HROIPMVWPBTCUPOVKUYRKKAAFQ9XDBVSJMDALVZJ AEFYSYRVRKKW9CPBRMXHYDNJJWK KLKGMAAQGXPHEJLQKIPKYPHEAFE
     ```

-    The first argument is the channel address, the second argument is the `Annonce` message identifier, the third argument is the `SignedPacket` message identifier
+    The first argument is the channel address, the second argument is the `Announce` message identifier, and the third argument is the `SignedPacket` message identifier.

+    The subscriber needs all this information to get the messages from the channel.

 6. Follow the prompts